shivam's lab

 Start with one study.
 Prove it works.
 Then bring the rest in.

-The fastest way to land this isn't to boil the ocean.
+The fastest way to roll out central monitoring isn't to boil the ocean.
 It's to pick one pilot study, ship the whole loop for that one, and let the results do the arguing for phase two.
+I've seen this approach de-risk both the technical and the political side of these programs.

 That said, pilots like this fail in predictable ways.
-Here's how I'd keep it from drifting.
+Here's how I keep them from drifting.

 1. Parallel-run.
 Don't replace.

-For the pilot, the new system runs alongside whatever we do today.
+For the pilot, the new system runs alongside whatever you do today.
 Compare outputs weekly.
-This kills the "what if yours misses something ours catches" argument before it starts, and gives us a fallback if we hit a bug at month two.
+This kills the "what if yours misses something ours catches" argument before it starts, and gives you a fallback if we hit a bug at month two.

 2. Define success metrics on day one.
 With numbers.